mfreema5/Thesis/Spring-2015/restructure/snapshots/revision-30-Apr-15.md

 Some outside the process seem similarly unclear on the wider impact being sought by the REF.
 Commenting on the high ratings received by all groups taking part in the pilot exercise, Khazragui and Hudson (2015) write, “But in part too it is a consequence of having economic impact evaluated by non-economists."
 The implication being that since economic impact is the dominant feature of overall impact, an over-estimation of economic impact would inevitably cause a large-magnitude effect on the results.
 Therefore the high ratings can be explained by a failure to properly quantify the economic impact.

-The objection of Khazragui and Hudson (2015) to a lack of quantitative methods, presumably is what led them to denigrate the nature of the evaluation process, writing, “research funders also illustrate their impact with ‘stories’.”
+The objection of Khazragui and Hudson to a lack of quantitative methods, presumably is what led them to denigrate the nature of the evaluation process, writing, “research funders also illustrate their impact with ‘stories’” (Khazragui and Hudson 2015).

 The authors are presumably are referring to the “narrative evidence” that was used for the REF, since “there are limitations in the extent to which the impacts of research can be ‘measured’ through quantifiable indicators.”
 The REF used a qualitative process.

-  “Rather than seek to **measure** the impacts in a quantifiable way, impact will be **assessed** in the REF.
+>“Rather than seek to **measure** the impacts in a quantifiable way, impact will be **assessed** in the REF.
 Expert panels will review narrative evidence supported by appropriate indicators, and produce graded impact sub-profiles for each submission; they will not seek to quantify the impacts.”
 (HEFCE 2009a)

 Quantitive data were included in the process, however.
 The HEFCE directed that the case studies that were submitted by research institutions should “include a range of **indicators of impact** as supporting evidence”.
 Those indicators were expected to be quantified values, such as the research income generated from other funding sources, and accountings of collaborations with companies in the private sector (HEFCE 2009a).

-#### RFQ
+### RFQ

-In the RFQ, research would have impact if it created benefits in at least one of four domains: social, economic, environmental, or cultural (Donovan 2008)
+In the RFQ, research would have practical impact if it created benefits in at least one of four domains: social, economic, environmental, or cultural (Donovan 2008)

 * Social Benefit &ndash; new approach to social issues, improved policies, improved equity, improved health, safety and security, etc.